Frederikshavn railway station

-Frederikshavn railway station (Danish: Frederikshavn Station or Frederikshavn Banegård) is a railway station serving the town of Frederikshavn in Vendsyssel, Denmark.
+Frederikshavn railway station (Frederikshavn Station or Frederikshavn Banegård) is a railway station serving the town of Frederikshavn in Vendsyssel, Denmark.
 It is located in central Frederikshavn, situated between the town centre and the Port of Frederikshavn, and immediately adjacent to the Frederikshavn bus station.

 The station is the terminus of the Vendsyssel railway line from Aalborg to Frederikshavn as well as the Skagen railway line from Frederikshavn to Skagen.
 The station opened in 1871 and was moved to its current location in 1979.
 It offers direct regional rail services to Aalborg as well as local train services to Skagen.
 The train services are currently operated by the local railway company Nordjyske Jernbaner.

 History

 The opening train arrives to Frederikshavn Station at the opening of the Vendsyssel Line on 15 August 1871.

-The current railway station is the second station in Frederikshavn.
+The current railway station in Frederikshavn is the town's second station.
 The first station opened in 1871 as the terminal station of the new Vendsyssel railway line from to Frederikshavn.
 The station was ceremonially opened by King Christian IX amid great festivities on 15 August 1871 along with the railway line.
 On 7 January 1879, at the opening of the Limfjord Railway Bridge which connected Nørresundby and Aalborg across the Limfjord, the line was connected with Aalborg station, the Randers–Aalborg railway line and the rest of Denmark's railway lines.